 Residence visas for Romania

-In order to move to Romania with the intention of staying there permanently, expats will need to apply for a temporary residence permit.
+Expats moving to Romania with the intention of staying permanently will need to apply for a temporary residence permit.
 This allows individuals to stay in Romania for longer than 90 days and can be obtained from the Romanian Embassy.
-It is also advisable for expats to contact the Ministry of Foreign Affairs in the area in which they plan to live before moving to Romania.
+It's also advisable for expats to contact the Ministry of Foreign Affairs in the area in which they plan to live before moving to Romania.

-Expats who are not married to a Romanian citizen can apply for permanent residence after living in the country for five years.
+Expats who aren't married to a Romanian citizen can apply for permanent residence after living in the country for five years.
 A foreigner who is married to a Romanian citizen can apply for a permanent residence permit after three years.

 Applicants for permanent residence permits for Romania will need to undergo health checks, criminal clearance and provide documents relating to their civil status, financial situation and medical insurance.